mikuso/node-pdo/README.md

 Available options:

-`expandPlaceholders : bool` - should queries expand array and object paramters into multiple placeholders (default: true)
+* `expandPlaceholders : bool` - Should queries expand array and object paramters into multiple placeholders? (default: `true`)

-`phpPath : string` - path to the PHP binary (default: 'php')
+* `phpPath : string` - Path to the PHP binary. (default: `'php'`)
+* `closeCursorAfterExec : bool` - Automatically call closeCursor() on each statement after execution.
+Note: Some drivers require this. (default: `false`)
+* `stringifyFetches : bool` - Automatically convert all returned values into strings.
+Note: Some drivers will perform this conversion regardless of this setting. (default: `false`)
+* `emulatePrepares : bool` - Should PDO prefer to emulate prepared statements?
+Note: PDO will *always* emulate prepared statements when not natively supported by your driver. (default: `false`)
+* `timeoutSeconds : int` - A query timeout in seconds.
+Use `0` to disable. (default: `0`)

 #### PDO::open( dsn : string ) : Promise